 The City requires City employees to take a defensive driving class in order to receive an operator's permit to drive a City vehicle.
-Half an hour of this class is taught by the Bicycle Safety Education Program B&PSEP with an emphasis on share the road principles.
+Half an hour of this class is taught by B&PSEP with an emphasis on share the road principles.
 In 2013, an employee from the Parks and Recreation Department spoke at 11 classes, reaching approximately 451 city workers.